 Swimming and surfing

 Hot Water Beach is a great place to surf but does require experience as it can be challenging with strong currents, rips and holes.
-The beach breaks offer lefts and rights and is best surfed at mid tide.
+The beach breaks offer lefts and rights and are best surfed at mid-tide.

 In saying this they have a resident surf school for people wanting to learn as well as lifeguards who patrol the beach.
 When swimming, as is the case with many NZ surf beaches, be sure to swim between the flags.

 As well as being a great swimming and surfing spot, Hot Water Beach has an artistic side boasting a number of galleries and craft shops that you can drop in on during your visit.

 One of these is the renowned Moko Artspace which showcases a collection of New Zealand made products, from distinctive one-off art pieces to a selection of ‘Kiwiana’ contemporary gifts.
 This includes things like ceramics, glass, prints, jewellery, garden art and more.
 It’s a great chance to pick up a lovely little souvenir as a memento of your adventures!

 A 5-minute drive away is Hahei Beach which offers the two-hour return walk into the world-famous marine reserve of Cathedral Cove.
 Cathedral Cove is an example of nature at its best with intricate caves, unspoiled rainforest, underwater arches, pristine white sand and waters ideal for swimming and snorkelling.

 A must-see landmark with breathtaking views and rich marine wildlife, it is no wonder this is a favourite wedding spot for many couples and a film location for the Narnia film Prince Caspian!

 For those seeking further adventure, scenic boat trips, kayaking and scuba diving are available along Hahei Beach, providing something for everyone.
 An interesting walk to the Maori Pa site can also be explored at the Southern end of Hahei Beach.